 You are eligible for a subsistence allowance of €103 per day for a maximum of 90 days if you decide to temporarily maintain your current residence, and continue to do so during the entire period for which the subsistence allowance is requested, while you are still in temporary accommodation in the Frankfurt area.

-When a removal to the Frankfurt area (which must be carried by the ECB removal providers) is finalised, this is interpreted as being settled in permanent accommodation and, therefore, the entitlement to subsistence allowance ceases.
+Once a removal to the Frankfurt area (which must be carried out by the ECB’s removal providers) is finalised, this is interpreted as your having settled in permanent accommodation and, therefore, the entitlement to subsistence allowance ceases.

 The allowance increases by €23 per day for each family member accompanying you during your contract period.